-The purpose of the Photo template is to display photos.
+The Photo template is designed to display photos.
 Its navigation should get out of the way when you are looking at photos.
-It should offer a way to browse photos at different sizes.
 The homepage shows a feed a of recently published photos.
-The archives give an overview of all the photos published on this site.

 Georgia Kareola’s website is the source of the layout for this template.
 I like the menu’s grid and the typography of the subpages in particular.